ChlorineProject/ChlorineOS/README.md

 ```

 I believe that these can be installed with debian's/ubuntu's package manager, aswell as Arch linux's package manager.
 I may soon make a new page exactly describing how to install these packages, but for now I'm busy implementing more functions.

+## Troubleshooting

+Here you can read how to fix any issues with ChlorineOS.

+### Help!
+I can't see anything when testing ChlorineOS!
+Remember to switch ChlorineOS's display to `serial0`, since VGA text-mode terminals are still a work-in-progress.